ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

 ## Launch Ubuntu VM

-There are three options provided, option 2 and 3 are in progress.
+There are two options provided.
 Choose the corresponding launch method according to your installation method.

 * [Option 1] Launch From `qemu`
-* [Option 2] Launch From `virt-manager`
-* [Option 3] Launch From `virsh`
+* [Option 2] Launch From `virsh`

 ### Launch VM Using `qemu`